oskarlh/viem-bug/README.md

-# viem-bug
-Viem bug demonstration
+# Viem emitOnBegin bug demo

 When you run `npm run start`, if you do not have an Internet connection, the following error gets logged to console and the program stops.